webqit/quantum-js/README.md

 #### Syntax 1: Using the `quantum` Function Flag

-> Available only from v4.3.
+> Available from v4.3.

-Here you prepend your function with the `quantum` flag, just in how you use the `async` keyword:
+Here you prepend your function with the `quantum` flag, just in how you use the `async` function flag:

 ```js
 // Quantum function declaration